 Cost of Ownership

 If you really want an efficient drive from our Spaceback, you'll need to plump for the 1.4-litre TDI 90PS diesel, a variant able to deliver 78.5mpg on the combined cycle and 94g/km of CO2.
 Stretch to the 115PS 1.6-litre TDI diesel and those figures rise to 67.3mpg and 109g/km.
-Petrol people can expect 60.1mpg and 109g/km from the 90PS 1.2-litre TSI version, 57.6 and 111g/km from the 1.2 TSI 110PS variant or 48.7mpg and 134g/km from the 1.4 TSI DSG auto model.
+Petrol people can expect an impressive showing too.
+An average of around 65mpg should be quite possible with the 1.0-litre TSI engine in both its forms, plus the unit can get close to the important 100g/km of CO2 threshold.
 What else?
 Well, with low Benefit in Kind (BIK) ratings, the Rapid Spaceback is expected to provide a boost to the brand's rapidly expanding fleet sales.
 And it'll probably help here that maintenance costs will be affordable, with a choice between servicing regimes based or either fixed or variable mileages, depending on whether the annual distance you cover is short or long.
 There's a three year/60,000 mile warranty that you can extend to four or five years if you wish.

-The Rapid Spaceback might at first seem an answer to a problem entirely of Skoda's own making.
+The Rapid Spaceback has proved to be a much easier sell for Skoda than its standard Rapid stablemate.
 People are comfortable with conventional hatchback shapes.
-Challenge them with something a bit different and it often becomes a niche seller or worse, ignored altogether.
-The Rapid hatchback is a good car but it's different, refusing to fit neatly into the pre-defined categories many buyers expect.
-In contrast, this Spaceback version will be a much easier sell.
-Although its angular shape doesn't look immediately like a Focus or an Astra, customers can clearly see that those kinds of cars offer direct competition.
-It's a solid piece of design work too.
-The interior isn't going to win any prizes for flair, but if you want to make a choice that's supremely reliable and which is available at a good price, the Rapid Spaceback more than justifies its existence.
+Challenge them with something a bit different - as the Czech brand did with the ordinary Rapid model - and the car concerned often becomes a niche seller or worse, ignored altogether.
+The Rapid Spaceback hasn't fallen into that trap but it also hasn't so far made much progress for its maker in the tightly-fought Focus and Astra-sized family hatchback statement.
+Hence the need for the changes made in this important mid-term update.
+We reckon that it's a solid piece of design work.
+The interior still isn't going to win any prizes for flair, but if you want to make a choice that's supremely reliable and which is available at a good price, the Rapid Spaceback more than justifies its existence.